Project Goal

 Pitch Shifts

-Pitch shifts were processed with Adobe Audition 3.0.
+Pitch shifts were processed with Adobe Audition 3.0 or sometimes Adobe Audition CS6.